CLI Reference

 calc

-Force-recalculate all formulas and return the results.
+Force recalculation of all formulas and return evaluated results.

 wb calc report.xlsx